 Argentina vs Algeria is scheduled for 01:00 UTC, with local kickoff at 20:00 in Kansas City on 16 June 2026.

 The match is scheduled for Kansas City Stadium in Kansas City.
+FIFA's official preview says official ticket and hospitality information is available through its dedicated tickets page.

 What is the head-to-head record between Argentina and Algeria?